A quick and easy recipe for pickled chillies. They also make great gifts!

 - Cover the jar and keep in the fridge.

 If you are using green chillies, they will lose their vivid green colour after 4-5 days.
+Red chillies will keep their bright red colour.

 The pickled chillies keep well in the fridge for a few weeks but will lose a bit of their heat over time.
 I imagine that they would keep for longer, but I tend to make these in small quantities which we use within a few weeks.